-I’m getting all cozy here wrapped up in a blanket and sipping tea all day long to keep me warm (although to be honest it has been a rather warm autumn so far).
+I’m getting all cozy here wrapped up in a blanket and sipping tea all day long to keep me warm.
 As soon as the days start getting shorter and the leaves more golden, I have strong autumn vibes going on in the kitchen.
 And what better manifestation of autumn than the perfect apple-pumpkin butter?
 As usual, I’ve added some super boosters in the butter to make it more nourishing.

 - 6-9 small/medium apples (~2 cups soft apple pieces when cooked)